English | Māori

 Investigate and enquire about their local and wider water environment

-Define and locate different bodies of water in Aotearoa and in our local community
+Define and locate different bodies of water in Aotearoa and in their local community

 Know Māori names for bodies of water